hyperledger/besu-docs/docs/Tutorials/Private-Network/Create-Private-Network.md

 !!! warning

-    Do not use the accounts in `alloc` in the genesis file on MainNet or any public network except for testing.
+    Do not use the accounts in `alloc` in the genesis file on Mainnet or any public network except for testing.
 The private keys display, which means the accounts are not secure.

 ### 3. Start the first node as a bootnode